Crock-Pot Asian Chicken

 2. Here I was feeling sorry for myself that not very many of our restaurants are offering take away at all, and I never thought about the complications that could arise if I had celiac disease of an allergy to gluten.
 That makes it even more complicated!!
 I’m so glad you’ve got such great recipes to fill in the gap so you can eat deliciously and confidently, Leslie.
 I love this Crock Pot Asian Chicken – so many wonderful flavours and textures.
 I look forward to giving it a try.
 Thank you for sharing this delicious, gluten free, make your own take away recipe with the Hearth and Soul Link party.
 I’m featuring it at the party later today.
 Take care and stay well.

 1. Thanks so much for your kind words April, and I’m always thrilled to be featured at the Hearth and Soul!
-We are eating quite well during the stay at home order, and with a little creativity I don’t feel deprived.
-I do miss going out to eat though!
 Thanks again for all your support and Happy Mother’s Day!

 Leave a Reply